jamieberrier/puppy_love_frontend/resources/notes.md

 - reset to all posts
 - bring back filter by breed dropdown after reset
 - keep active hearts when rendering all posts after filter

-## QUESTIONS / ISSUES
-- How to hide api client key and secret
-- how to upload image/video

 ### PETFINDER API
 #### DOG END POINT